ryelle/umbra/src/README.md

 ###Full responsive

-Umbra is crafted to look great at any screen size.
+Umbra is fully responsive, working well on everything from your phone to your large monitor.

 ###Jetpack enabled